Using git stash

 git stash save "Descriptive text"

-Then when I’m ready to reference this stash again, I run git stash list
+Then when I’m ready to reference this stash again, I run git stash list followed up git stash apply and the ID of the stash I would like to open.

 Example Scenario

-.
-This will display all of the stashes I’ve created and display any of the descriptions I created previously with git stash save
+Assuming that I’ve already made some stashes using git stash save on a repo.
+First, I’ll want to reference my stashes using git stash list.
+This will display all of the stashes I’ve created and display any of the descriptions I created previously with git stash save.

-This is what my CL displays after running git stash list
+This is what my CL displays after running git stash list.

 stash@{0}: WIP on master: 3b95319 Added first blog.